energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/presentation-issuance-self-sign-exchange.md

 Sample Exchange Definition for a issuance, self-sign and presentation.

-Use case:

-1. The Holder is required to present a self-signed consent VC and a PermanentResidentCard VC (Issued by Authority) to obtain another Verifiable Credential from the Issuer.
+Use case: The Holder is required to present a self-signed consent VC and a PermanentResidentCard VC (Issued by Authority) to obtain another Verifiable Credential from the Issuer.

-`PresentationDefinition` exchange Definition.

 ``` json
 {